prasobhkollattu/SpringCloudEasyStarter/README.md

 # SpringCloudEasyStarter
-A simple Spring cloud project with most common spring cloud components for easy project setup :blush:.
+A simple Spring cloud project with most common spring cloud components for easy project setup :blush:
 SpringCloud is a wrapper around SpringBoot to address issues in distributed environments.

 **This project address followig issues in a distributed environment:**